rpmuller/ePubs/WesternPhilosophy.md

 Church, and politically one of the most eminent of the popes.
 To him we must now turn our attention.

-The Venerable W. H. Hutton, Archdeacon of Northampton, 1 claims that Gregory was the greatest man of the sixth century; the only rival claimants, hc^ays, would be Justinian and St. Benedict.
-All three, certainly, had a profound effect on future ages:
-Justinian by his Laws (not by his conquests, which were ephemeral); Benedict by his monastic order; and Gregory by the increase of papal power which he brought about.
+The Venerable W. H. Hutton, Archdeacon of Northampton,[^204] claims that Gregory was the greatest man of the sixth century; the only rival claimants, he says, would be Justinian and St. Benedict.
+All three, certainly, had a profound effect on future ages: Justinian by his Laws (not by his conquests, which were ephemeral); Benedict by his monastic order; and Gregory by the increase of papal power which he brought about.
 In the dialogues that I have been quoting he appears childish and credulous, but as a statesman he is astute, masterful, and very well aware of what can be achieved in the complex and changing world in which he has to operate.
 The contrast is surprising; but the most effective men of action are often intellectually second-rate.

-1 Cambridge Medieval History t II, chap. viii.
+[^204]: _Cambridge Medieval History_, II, chap. viii.

 Gregory the Great, the first Pope of that name, was born in Rome, about 540, of a rich and noble family.
 It seems his grandfather had been Pope after he became a widower.
 He himself, as a young man, had a palace and immense wealth.
 He had what was considered a good education, though it did not include a knowledge of Greek, which he never acquired, although he lived for six years in Constantinople.
 In 573 he was prefect of the City of Rome.
 But religion claimed him: he resigned his office, gave his wealth to the founding of monasteries and to charity, and turned his own palace into a house for monks, himself becoming a Benedictine.
 He devoted himself to meditation, and to austerities which permanently injured his health.
 But Pope Pelagius II had become aware of his political abilities, and sent him as his envoy to Constantinople, to which, since Justinian's time, Rome was nominally subject.
 Gregory lived in Constantinople from 579 to 585, representing papal interests at the Emperor's court, and papal theology in discussions with Eastern ecclesiastics, who were always more prone to heresy than those of the West.
 The patriarch of Constantinople, at this time, held the erroneous opinion that our resurrection bodies will be impalpable, but Gregory saved the Emperor from falling into this departure from the true faith.
 He was unable, however, to persuade the Emperor to undertake a campaign against the Lombards, which was the principal object of his mission.

-The five years 585-90 Gregory spent as head of his monastery.
+The five years 585--90 Gregory spent as head of his monastery.
 Then the Pope died, and Gregory succeeded him.
 The times were difficult, but by their very confusion offered great opportunities to an able statesman.
 The Lombards were ravaging Italy; Spain and Africa were in a state of anarchy due to the weakness of the Byzantines and the decadence of Visigoths and the depredations of Moors.
 In France there were wars between North and South.
 Britain, which had been Christian under the Romans, had reverted to paganism since the Saxon invasion.
 There were still remnants of Arianism, and the heresy of the Three Chapters was by no means extinct.
 The turbulent times infected even bishops, many of whom led far from exemplary lives.
 Simony was rife, and remained a crying evil until the latter half of the eleventh century.

 All these sources of trouble Gregory combated with energy and sagacity.
 Before his pontificate, the bishop of Rome, though